PrestonEn/RockyHelium/4p76_project_proposal.md

     tjs: (boolean) is the player in tjs class for index year, index year - 1 & index year - 2
-        fip: fielding independent pitching stat (see ref. for calculation)
-        xfip: expected fielding independent pitching stat (see ref. for calculation) for each pitch type (pitchf/x data from brooksbaseball.net) avg release speed
+        fip: fielding independent pitching stat (see ref. for calculation) for each pitch type (pitchf/x data from brooksbaseball.net) avg release speed
             max release speed